a-z-listing/a-z-listing/readme.txt

 = Requirements =

 1. PHP 5.6 is the minimum version you should be using.
-Preferably use the most-recent version of PHP your host offers; PHP 7.1 is ideal.
-I try to keep the plugin compatible back to PHP 5.3, but cannot guarantee continued compatibility.
+Preferably use the most-recent version of PHP your host offers; PHP 7.2 is ideal.
+Older versions of PHP than 5.6 are unsupported.
 1. The plugin requires `mbstring` turned-on in your PHP installation.
 Without this feature the plugin might behave oddly or fail.

 = Instructions =